PEMF for Arthritis: How It Works, Best Devices & Weekly Plan

 - Incorporate light exercises like yoga, walking, or swimming on therapy days.

-- Follow an anti-inflammatory diet rich in omega-3 fatty acids, antioxidants, and low in processed foods.
+- Follow an anti-inflammatory diet rich in omega-3 fatty acids, and antioxidants, and low in processed foods.

 - Rest Days: